Restriction modification system: Gene therapy

-Their relation with mobile genetic elements (MGEs)
+Relation with mobile genetic elements

 R-M systems are major players in the co-evolutionary interaction between mobile genetic elements (MGEs) and their hosts.
 Genes encoding R-M systems have been reported to move between prokaryotic genomes within MGEs such as plasmids, prophages, insertion sequences/transposons, integrative conjugative elements (ICEs) and integrons.
 However, it was recently found that there are relatively few R-M systems in plasmids, some in prophages, and practically none in phages.
 On the other hand, all these MGEs encode a large number of solitary R-M genes, notably MTases.
 In light of this, it is likely that R-M mobility may be less dependent on MGEs and more dependent, for example, on the existence of small genomic integration hotspots.
 It is also possible that R-M systems frequently exploit other mechanisms such as natural transformation, vesicles, nanotubes, gene transfer agents or generalized transduction in order to move between genomes.